Associate Professor of Political ScienceEducation:

 Ph.D., University of Notre Dame

 Pat Flavin’s research and teaching interests include political inequality, the impact of politics and public policies on citizens’ quality of life, U.S. state politics, political behavior, and research methods.
-His research has been published in the American Journal of Political Science, Journal of Politics, Political Research Quarterly, American Politics Research, State Politics & Policy Quarterly, and other journals.
+His research has been published in the American Journal of Political Science, Journal of Politics, British Journal of Political Science, Political Research Quarterly, American Politics Research, State Politics & Policy Quarterly, Electoral Studies, and other journals.

 Courses at Baylor: